Kapusch/blog-dotnet-maui/Blog/content/posts/Tutos/My first app/2-Setup the project/index.en.md

 1. Then comes the time to install Visual Studio and its development environment for .NET MAUI.
 In order to improve the reading of this blog, I suggest you directly follow the installation steps on the official website:
     1. [follow the installation steps for Windows](https://learn.microsoft.com/en-us/dotnet/maui/get-started/installation?view=net-maui-7.0&tabs=vswin#installation-1),
     1. [follow the installation steps for MacOS](https://learn.microsoft.com/en-us/dotnet/maui/get-started/installation?view=net-maui-7.0&tabs=vsmac#installation-2),
-1. Finally, download the project from GitHub.
+1. Finally, download my class from GitHub.
 To do this, go to the [blog's code repository](https://github.com/Kapusch/blog-dotnet-maui), click on the "Code" button and download the ZIP version.
 <figure><p align="center"><img class="img-sizes" src="./images/7B86AE88DAB3362A9B47A4007B949027.png"></p></figure>